typelevel/Laika/docs/02-running-laika/03-configuration.md

   validation, e.g. in cases where you know that a directory will be populated by some external tool.
   In its default setup, a Laika transformation fails when an internal link points to a document that does not exist in the input directory.

+* [Versioned Documentation] allows to use the built-in version switcher dropdown in the default Helium theme.

 * E-books (EPUB or PDF) have additional configuration options for navigation: